February 9, 2026

 That healthy lifestyle we all know we should adopt — with heart-healthy food, exercise, weight controlnot smoking — isn’t just so we can feel good now.
 It’s our future.

-“It’s nothing special or complicated,” Schlendorf said.
-“Lead a healthy lifestyle.
-See your doctor.
+“Lead a healthy lifestyle,” Schlendorf said.
+“See your doctor.
 Work to control your diabetes or high blood pressure.
 Stay active.”

-“Plenty of data suggests that higher sodium intake is associated with higher blood pressure,” she added.
+“Plenty of data suggests that higher sodium (salt) intake is associated with higher blood pressure,” she added.
 “Especially for patients who already have high blood pressure, limiting salt in the diet is important in helping to reduce one’s chances of developing heart failure.”

 The Vanderbilt Heart and Vascular Institute‘s team treats all types of cardiovascular diseases and conditions, from the common to the complex.
 Our team is consistently recognized by U.S. News & World Report among the best heart hospitals in the nation and the best in Tennessee.
 Our wide range of services are offered in convenient locations throughout the region.